Boethius (lunar crater)

 Boethius is a small lunar impact crater located on the east edge of Mare Undarum near the eastern lunar limb.
 To the southwest is the dark, lava-flooded crater Dubyago.
 Boethius is circular and cup-shaped, with inner walls sloping down to the tiny central floor.
 It has a higher albedo than the surrounding terrain, and is not overlain by other impact craters of note.

-It was named after the Roman philosopher Boethius.
-Before 1976, it was identified as Dubyago U.
+This crater was named after the Roman philosopher Boethius (c.
+A.D.
+470–524).
+Before its designation was adopted by the International Astronomical Union in 1976, it was identified as Dubyago U.